gitter-badger/javascript-3/functions/functions.md

  * good
  */
 const x = function () {};   /**
-                             * of course it 's recommended
+                             * of course it's recommended
                              * that using function x() {}
                              */
 const y = function a() {};